PX4/PX4-user_guide/en/flight_modes_mc/follow_me.md

   - Flying vehicles can't switch to this mode without valid local position.
   - Flying vehicles will failsafe if they lose the position estimate.
 - Mode prevents arming (vehicle must be armed when switching to this mode).
-- Mode requires wind and flight time are within specified limits.
+- Mode requires wind and flight time are within allowed limits (specified via parameters).
 - This mode is currently only supported on multicopter (or VTOL in MC mode).
 - The follow target must also be able to supply position information.
 - Follow-me mode is supported by _QGroundControl_ on Android devices with a GPS module, and [MAVSDK](#follow-me-with-mavsdk).